-Wagga Wagga in southeastern New South Wales is a popular stop on the inland route from Victoria to Queensland, which comes as no surprise given the city's cultural credentials and fast evolving gourmet food scene.
+Wagga Wagga in southern New South Wales is a popular stop on the inland route from Victoria to Queensland.
+That will come as no surprise given the city's cultural credentials and fast evolving paddock-to-plate dining scene.
 Here's a checklist of ten amazing things to do in the region.

 Located at a crossroads between four of Australia’s capital cities and on the banks of the mighty Murrumbidgee River, Wagga Wagga has many claims to fame.